hofstadter-io/cuetorials.com/content/go-api/basics/context.md

 >}}

-### Providing a Scope
+### Compiling with a Scope

-If you have values in one string that reverence values in another, you can use the `cue.Scope` option to provide a "context" for the `cue.Context`.
+If you have schemas in one string and values in another, you can use the `cue.Scope` option to provide a "context" for the `cue.Context`.

 {{< codePane2